savonet/book/audio.md

 the function `on_file` is called each time an archive file is created.
 Here, we call a command to simply copy this file to the `/radio/backup` directory, but a more realistic application would for instance upload it on an ftp server or so.
+Beware that an error raised inside `on_close` stops the script.
+Pass `reopen_on_error` to keep the radio on the air instead: `reopen_on_error` receives the error and returns the number of seconds after which the output should be reopened, or `null` to raise the error as before.

 Some other useful optional arguments of the `output.file` operator are